Sri Lanka v England cricket 2021 – TV and radio schedule

 Check out all the TV and radio information for the cricket as Sri Lanka and England go head-to-head

-The England cricket team have opened up 2021 in style with Joe Root in fine fettle during the first Test with Sri Lanka.
+The England cricket team kick-started their 2021 campaign in style and will hope to build momentum in the second Test against Sri Lanka, starting this week.

-The two-Test series marks the start of a hectic period for the England cricket team over the next couple of months.
+The two-Test series is the beginning of a busy spell for England, but if captain Joe Root can maintain the sensational standard he set in the first Test, it could well be a fruitful time for the team.

-And with Ben Stokes being rested for the tour of Sri Lanka, captain Root stepped up to deliver an almighty first innings.
+Root stepped up with a spectacular 228 from 321 balls to build an unassailable lead for the tourists.

 Check out the all the dates, times, TV and radio schedules for Sri Lanka v England.